 Today we’re taking a look at one of my favorite 5e Bard subclasses: the College of Glamour.

 Bards who choose this path weave the charms and wits of the Fey into their performances.
-They are masters of gaining the admiration of those around them by both talent and enchantment.
+They are masters of gaining the admiration of those around them through both talent and enchantment.

-So let’s get right into this guide for the College of Glamour Bard subclass in D&D 5e!
+So let’s get right into this full subclass guide for the College of Glamour Bard in D&D 5e!

 What is the College of Glamour Bard in D&D 5e?